So I did leave the oven on. Huh.

-While explosions are the most common thing to walk away from without looking or reacting to, any sufficiently spectacular or violent event (such as a battle, a vehicle crash, a building collapsing, etc.) can also count, as long as the one walking away was connected to the event and the event is usually something that would be expected to draw attention, or at least attempts to take cover.
+While explosions are the most common thing to walk away from without looking or reacting to, any sufficiently spectacular or violent event (such as a battle, a vehicle crash, a building collapsing, etc.) can also count, as long as the one walking away was connected to the event and the event is something that they would be expected to pay attention to, or at least attempt to take cover from.

 Besides making the character look awesome, this usually also implies they were directly involved in the disaster - after all, why else would they casually ignore something that spectacular unless they knew it would happen?

 for extra badassitude.
 When the character was in the fireball, and still pulls this off

 , that's usually a sign that they're an Implacable Man

 (when this is done running), Strolling Through the Chaos

 - Grand Theft Auto commercials are made of this trope.

 - This Quantum of Solace / Sony advert involves James Bond unflinchingly flailing around.